 - Swirled into a perfect Gluten Free Swiss Roll

-- Used to fill a perfect Gluten Free Victoria Sandwich Cake
+- Used to fill a perfect Gluten Free Victoria Sponge Cake

 - An alternative filling as Mixed Berry Jaffa Cakes